garden-io/garden/docs/reference/module-types/jib-container.md

         # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
         module:

-    # If true, run the service's main container in privileged mode.
-Processes in privileged containers are essentially
-    # equivalent to root on the host.
-Defaults to false.
-    privileged:

-    # Specify if containers in this module have TTY support enabled (which implies having stdin support enabled).
-    tty: false

-    # POSIX capabilities to add to the running service's main container.
-    addCapabilities:

-    # POSIX capabilities to remove from the running service's main container.
-    dropCapabilities:

-    # Specifies the container's deployment strategy.
-    deploymentStrategy: RollingUpdate

 # A list of tests to run in the module.
 tests: